kirsch33/docker-scripts/README.md

 # docker-update
-shell script to update docker containers
+shell script to update and backup docker containers